 Remember, breakfast doesn’t need to be huge!
 Regular smaller meals throughout the day that are high in fibre, protein and healthy fats will keep your metabolism higher and prevent cravings!
 Skipping meals is counterproductive when it comes to curbing cravings and weight loss!

-Check out this weeks healthy breakfast recipe with desert like characteristics!
-Tip – make this for desert on Sunday then save the leftovers for breakfast throughout the week!
+Check out this weeks healthy breakfast recipe with dessert like characteristics!
+Tip – make this for dessert on Sunday then save the leftovers for breakfast throughout the week!

 Time: 1 hour Serves: 6 Cost: $8 approx. ($1.33 per serve)

 - 2 cup berries

 - ½ tsp cinnamon